 Students in the Practical Nursing program are required to participate in a practicum experience.
 Arrangements for practicum experiences are to be made by the faculty.
-Important points to note: 1) Students will not be assigned to a practicum site where they may be currently employed, or have been employed within the previous year from the start date of the practicum experience.
-2) Students will also not be assigned to a practicum site where any immediate family members, or other relatives are employed.
-3) Students will not be assigned to a site (physician's office) where they were terminated from employment for any reason.
+Important points to note: 1) Students will not be assigned to a practicum site, where they may be currently employed, or have been employed within the previous year from the start date of the practicum experience.
+The exception is a hospital setting and student must be assigned to a different unit than employed.
+2) Students will also not be assigned to a practicum site where any immediate family members, or other relatives are employed, unless permission is given by HSE Coordinator.
+3) Students will not be assigned a practicum site where they were terminated from employment for any reason.
 4) Students will not be assigned to a site (physician's office) where he/she or a family member are patients.
 Failure to disclose information to faculty regarding these four points will result in removal from practicum experience, disciplinary action and possible dismissal from the program.
 Faculty reserve the right to change a student's practicum site at any time during the experience.